The Ultimate Family Gap Year Destination and Accommodation Guide

 • Kuala Lumpur: Ceria Hotel Bukit Bintang – $49 per night for a deluxe family room (after Agoda fees)

 • Cameron Highlands: Hotel De’La Ferns – a “boutique” hotel 2km up the hill from the main stomping grounds.
 We booked this because we were able to score a triple room at the last-minute reduced rate.
-The problem is that it is a 20-minute walk into the main town.
-The benefit is that it is quiet and provides an amazing free morning breakfast and spectacular scenery.
-If you have a car this would be great, otherwise, I would suggest one of the hostels in town.
+The problem is that it is a 20-minute walk to the main town.
+The benefit is that it is quiet, offers an amazing free breakfast, and provides spectacular scenery.
+If you have a car, this would be great; otherwise, I would suggest one of the hostels in town.

 • Perhentian Islands: Shari-la Island Resort* – Probably one of the nicest resorts on the small island.
-Right next to Quivers Divers dive resort, it offers a protected bay for snorkeling (with wonderful fish), cheap rental gear and discount snorkeling expeditions.
+Right next to Quivers Divers dive resort, it offers a protected bay for snorkeling (with wonderful fish), cheap rental gear, and discount snorkeling expeditions.
 The daily breakfast buffet is worth $20 US and is included.
-At $69 for our family of four per day, it was the perfect stay.
-We also heard good things about Coral View on the big island so that may be worth checking out.
+At $69 per day for our family of four, it was the perfect stay.
+We also heard good things about Coral View on the Big Island, so that may be worth checking out.

-• Sepilok (Sandakan) The Orangutang Sanctuary, Sun Bears, and Borneo Rain Forest: Paganakan Dii Tropical Retreat** – This is one of the coolest places we stayed on our trip with budget bungalows overlooking the Borneo Rainforest and the most spectacular shower you may ever have.
+• Sepilok (Sandakan) The Orangutan Sanctuary, Sun Bears, and Borneo Rain Forest: Paganakan Dii Tropical Retreat** – This is one of the coolest places we stayed on our trip, with budget bungalows overlooking the Borneo Rainforest and the most spectacular shower you may ever have.
 Don’t miss out on a very memorable experience.
 If you are staying in Sandakan, stay here!

 • Kinabatangan for the River Safari: Sukau Backpackers – a great budget spot for the entire family.
 Very friendly staff.